 A big part of preparedness is having the right gear to keep you alive.
-This doesn’t mean you have to go spend a fortune on survival gear though.
-There are plenty of ways to make your own DIY survival gear from cheap or even free things you can find.
+However, this doesn’t mean you have to spend a fortune on survival gear.
+There are plenty of ways to make DIY survival gear from cheap or even free things you can find.

 Below are some examples of survival gear you can make, plus links to the instructions.
 I’ve divided the survival gear into categories: food/water, fire, fuel-based gear, self-defense, and shelter/worn gear.

 Table Of Contents

 - First Aid and Hygiene Gear